chainguard-dev/edu-images-demos/c/README.md

 # C/C++ Demo

-This repository contains a simple demonstration of C and C++ programs using Chainguard Images.
+This repository contains three examples showing single and multi-stage builds for C-based programs using Chainguard Images.
 For a complete tutorial, please refer to the Chainguard Academy [Getting Started with the C/C++ Chainguard Images guide](https://edu.chainguard.dev/chainguard/chainguard-images/getting-started/c/).

 # Running the Demo